roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

-That summer, I spent most of my time together with her upon the roof of the school.
+That summer I spent most of my time together with her upon the roof of the school:
 Morning time when no one around.
 Lunch breaks.
 After school.
 The time when the two of us entrusted ourselves to the summer breeze that flowed through our white sailor uniforms, skimming us as though—a mysterious, wordless time.
 With, occasionally carrying within, the fragrance of a flower shampoo.
 Even with that alone, I felt something akin  blessedness.